 5.3 Transfer and integrate acquired knowledge and experience in projects

 (*) IPO/IDE competence set (based on the CDIO syllabus, general HBO competences and the IPO/IDE domain competence set)

 Students in Bachelor of Engineering, Bachelor of Science and Bachelor of Arts.

 The course includes weekly lectures and hands-on workshops on diverse topics that support the project which is conducted by students who work in multidisciplinary groups.

 This minor requires 40 hours work per week:

 26 hours p/w self-study and teamwork

 - Students should submit a Letter of Motivation (500 words in English) that explains their interest in the field of design with nature, what they would like to learn and achieve by taking this minor.
-The letter of Motivation can be sent to email@example.com or L.L.Stevens@hhs.nl at the time of online enrolment.
+Letter of Motivation should be sent to Laura Stevens email@example.com at the time of online enrolment.
 The applicants will be informed about the result of their application within 10 working days after the submission of the letter.

-- Students should have completed the propaedeutic exam and obtained at least 60 ECTS of the main phase (hoofdfase) of their study.
+- Student should have completed the propaedeutic exam and obtained at least 60 ECTS of the main phase (hoofdfase) of your study.